For event agencies, marketing/HR and the public sector

 • Own designs and logos can be used

-• Video player compatible for all devices
+• Video player compatible for all end devices

 • Recordings can be used as live streams

-• No external advertising
+• No third-party advertising

 • No transfer of rights to Video.Taxi

-Tip #1: Evaluate your venue
+Tip no. 1: Evaluate your venue

 • Internet line